EthereumCommonwealth/Auditing/README.md

 ## Callisto Network is not a debugging tool!

-Although we provide free audits, we ask our customers to understand the fact that real people work in our organization, but not automated tests.
-We strongly recommend using specially designed tools for debugging and testing.
+Although we provide free audits, we ask our customers to understand that real people work in our organization, but not automated tests.
+We strongly recommend using specifically designed tools for debugging and testing.
 We also recommend using automated tests to verify minor changes and fixes.

-Please, only submit your code for review once the development of the smart-contract is in its final stage and the contract is ready to be used.
+Please, only submit your code for review once the development of the smart-contract is in its final stage and the contract is ready for deployment.

 Only the first audit of a smart-contract code is free.
 If a customer submits an updated smart-contract for re-audit then it will be necessary to pay for the re-audit ($0,6 per line of code).